-The module employs a Deterministic Random Bit Generator (DRBG) based on [SP800-90A] for the creation of seeds for asymmetric keys, and server and client random numbers for the TLS protocol.
+The module employs a Deterministic Random Bit Generator (DRBG) based on [SP800-90A] for the creation of HMAC keys, key components of asymmetric keys, symmetric keys, server and client random numbers for the TLS protocol, and internal CSPs.
 In addition, the module provides a Random Number Generation service to calling applications.

-The DRBG supports the CTR_DRBG mechanism.
+The module supports all three DRBG mechanisms: Hash, HMAC and CTR.
 The DRBG is initialized during module initialization; the module loads by default the DRBG using the CTR_DRBG mechanism with AES-256 and derivation function without prediction resistance.
 A different DRBG mechanism can be chosen through an API function call.

 The module uses a Non-Deterministic Random Number Generator (NDRNG), getrandom() system call, as the entropy source for seeding the DRBG.
 The NDRNG is provided by the operational environment (i.e., Linux RNG), which is within the module's physical boundary but outside of the module's logical boundary.
-The NDRNG provides at least 256 bits of entropy to the DRBG during initialization (seed) and reseeding (reseed).
+The NDRNG provides at least 128 bits of entropy to the DRBG during initialization (seed) and reseeding (reseed).